tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <img src="/assets/img/integrations/content_createexperiment.png">

-When a user clicks on the "Create experiment" button you can use the REST API to create the experiment with the relevant variation codes.
+In the form that is added on a content item level, create fields that allow a user to fill in alternate titles for the article.

-Example form HTML code:
+Sample HTML code:

 ```xml
 <h1>Variation#1</h1>